huonw/rust-malloc/README.md

 - `util.rs` & `diag.rs` contain utilities and tools for printing
   diagnostics about the current allocation state.

+**Only useful for segfaulting and generally making programs incorrect.**

 ## TODO

 - Use `mmap`.